If you're happy to accept cookies, continue to browse our site or click 'x' and we'll close this message.

-People come here to share their experiences of asking for evidence and to use the hub of resources and expertise to making sense of the evidence they receive.
+People come here to share their experiences of asking for evidence and to use the hub of resources and expertise to make sense of the evidence they receive.

 Ask for Evidence is supported by hundreds of public figures, organisations and thousands of supporters such as Mumsnet, NHS Behind the Headlines and the Royal Statistical Society.
 The campaign has received core funding from The Esmée Fairbairn Foundation and this website was built thanks to support from the Wellcome Trust.